 Elk Ivory in Sterling with Brass accents.
 This ring has a wide domed band that has hand stamped brass wire accents.
 The Ivory is from an older bull and has a very nice carmel color that is accentuated by the brass.
 The ivory sits about 1/4 inch above the band and is just under an inch long by 1/2″ wide.

-Click this link for Elk Ivory photos We have made in the past.
+Click this link for Elk Ivory earrings We have made in the past.
 Custom work available using your ivories or ours.

 THE STORY OF ELK IVORY